-Rockwell College is a post-primary school providing primary/post-primary education to pupils from First Year to Leaving Certificate Year.
+Rockwell College is a post-primary school providing post-primary education to pupils from First Year to Leaving Certificate Year.

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Rockwell College has agreed the Child Safeguarding Statement set out in this document.
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of Rockwell College has agreed the Child Safeguarding Statement set out in this document.

-2. The Designated Liaison Person (DLP) is Audrey O’Byrne
+2 The Designated Liaison Person (DLP) is Ms. Audrey O’Byrne

-3. The Deputy Designated Liaison Person (Deputy DLP) is Michael Doyle Snr.
+3 The Deputy Designated Liaison Person (Deputy DLP) is Mr. Conor Desmond

 The school will: